Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: EXPERIMENTAL RESULTS

 \section{EXPERIMENTAL RESULTS}

-In this section, we provide a comprehensive evaluation of our framework across a diverse set of robotic manipulation tasks.
-Our experiments are designed to validate the system's ability to infer the task complexity at inference time and select an optimal execution strategy.
-We assess the performance of our pipeline using the LIBERO and LIBERO-PRO benchmarks, focusing on scenarios where standard VLAs typically struggle due to distribution shifts.
-Specifically, we aim to address the following research questions (RQ): \begin{itemize} \item \textbf{RQ1:} What are the individual contributions of GMM, kNN, and the MLP across different modalities in detecting task distribution shift? \item \textbf{RQ2:} To what extent does our scoring pipeline effectively divide the tasks into ID, partially OOD, and fully OOD clusters? \item \textbf{RQ3:} Does the learned policy significantly reduce catastrophic failures in OOD scenarios, while maintaining or improving the success rate in partially OOD ones? \item \textbf{RQ4:} What is the trade-off between the computational overhead of the ensemble (GMM + kNN + MLP) and the gains in overall system reliability? \end{itemize}
+We evaluate our framework on the LIBERO and LIBERO-PRO benchmarks, validating its ability to infer task complexity at inference time in scenarios where standard VLAs typically struggle due to distribution shifts.
+Specifically, we aim to address the following research questions (RQ): \begin{itemize} \item \textbf{RQ1:} How does the amount of training data affect the ability of different scoring configurations to distinguish the three operating regimes? \item \textbf{RQ2:} What are the contributions of estimators, representation modality, and score aggregation to separating the three operating regimes across VLA backbones? \item \textbf{RQ3:} To what extent does adaptive routing prevent failures in OOD scenarios while preserving or improving task success in ID and partially OOD scenarios? \item \textbf{RQ4:} What is the trade-off between the computational overhead of our adaptive module and the gains in overall system reliability? \end{itemize}